SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 [[collapse]]
 | ## Analyzing a C/C++/Obj-C project
-|In your build pipeline, insert the following steps in the order they appear here.
-These steps can be interleaved with other steps of your build as long as the following order is followed.
+| In your build pipeline, insert the following steps in the order they appear here.
+These steps can be interweaved with other steps of your build as long as the following order is followed.
 All steps have to be executed on the same agent.
+|
 | 1.
-Make **Build Wrapper** available on the build agent:\
+Make the **Build Wrapper** available on the build agent:
+|
-|   Download and unzip the **Build Wrapper** on the build agent (see *Prerequisites* section of the [C/C++/Objective-C](/analysis/languages/cfamily/) page).
-The archive to download and decompress depends on the platform of the host.\
+|    Download and unzip the **Build Wrapper** on the build agent (see the **Prerequisites** section of the [C/C++/Objective-C](/analysis/languages/cfamily/) page).
+The archive to download and decompress depends on the platform of the host.
 |    Please, note that:
-|    - For the Microsoft-hosted build agent you will need to do it every time (as part of build pipeline), e.g. you can add **PowerShell script** task doing that.
-This can be done by inserting a **Command Line** task.\
+|    - For the Microsoft-hosted build agent, you will need to make the **Build Wrapper** available on the build agent every time (as part of the build pipeline).
+To accomplish this, you can add a **PowerShell script** task by inserting a **Command Line** task.
 |     Example of PowerShell commands on a Windows host:
 |     ```
 |     Invoke-WebRequest -Uri '<sonarqube_url>/static/cpp/build-wrapper-win-x86.zip' -OutFile 'build-wrapper.zip'